-When does a corgi shed its coat?
+When does a Corgi shed its coat?

-Year-round.
-But as mentioned already, it’s worse in the winter and in the summertime.
+Corgis shed year-round.
+However, it is significantly worse in the winter and in the summertime.

-How long do corgis shed?
+How long do Corgis shed?

-Why do corgis shed so much?
+Why do Corgis shed so much?

 Do they shed more in the summer or winter?

-Typically Corgis shed more in the summer.
+Typically, Corgis shed more in the summer.
 This is the time they are getting rid of that very thick coat they’ve added to themselves in the winter to keep warm.

 The bottom line is this.
 Yes, Corgis shed.
 But it’s not unmanageable.
-Brushing their coats daily, or at least 3 times per week will help to keep their hair away.
+Brushing their coats daily, or at least 3 times per week, will help to keep their hair away.
 Having a little more hair around your home shouldn’t be the reason you don’t adopt a specific dog breed.
-Far more important is the breed’s temperament and size, and if it fits in with your family.
+Far more important is the breed’s temperament and size and if it fits in with your family.

-If your heart is set on adopting a Corgi, but really just don’t want to deal with the dog hair, you can always use a good set of dog clippers to keep their hair nice and short.
+If your heart is set on adopting a Corgi but you really just don’t want to deal with the dog hair, you can always use a good set of dog clippers to keep their hair nice and short.
 The Corgi is a family-friendly pup, and if you can dedicate a few minutes a day to brushing out their coat, you’ll end up a far happier dog owner.